IvanEh/kpi-nvidia-ai-labs/README.md

-This is a report for introductory Nvidia Cafe based classes [course](https://www.nvidia.com/en-us/deep-learning-ai/education/)
+This is a report for introductory Nvidia Caffe based classes

+[course](https://www.nvidia.com/en-us/deep-learning-ai/education/)